Bill of Lading Function in Charterparty

-It must be remembered that the prime function of a bill of lading as a document of title is in relation to the contract of carriage and that the two functions already outlined are merely parasitic, at least so far as the carrier is concerned.
-In the context of the contract of carriage, however, the fact that the bill is a symbol representing the goods during transit has the following consequences:
+The prime function of a bill of lading as a document of title is in relation to the contract of carriage.
+However, in the context of the contract of carriage, the fact that the bill is a symbol representing the goods during transit has the following consequences:

 This Act, drafted by the Law Commission, came into force on 16 September 1992 and governs all contracts of carriage concluded on or after that date.
 Unlike its predecessor, the Bills of Lading Act 1855 which applied only to bills of lading, the provisions of the